 - Cigarette use: Smokers are more likely to develop significant health issues and will always pay a higher rate than non-smokers.

-How to choose between term life and whole life insurance
+Choosing between term and whole life insurance

 Is term life insurance right for you?